Taryn Terrell

-Taryn Nicole Dryden (née Terrell; born December 28, 1985) is an American model, actress, stuntwoman, ring announcer, and a retired professional wrestler.
+Taryn Nicole Dryden (née Terrell; born December 28, 1985) is an American model, actress, stuntwoman, ring announcer and retired professional wrestler.
+She is best known for her tenures in Total Nonstop Action Wrestling (TNA), under her real name, and in WWE, where she performed under the ring name Tiffany.

-She is best known for her time with Total Nonstop Action Wrestling (TNA), under her real name, and for her time in WWE, where she performed under the ring name Tiffany.
-She is a former TNA Knockouts Champion, where her 279-day reign stood as the longest reign in the title's history until 2019.
+She was a former TNA Knockouts Champion while being in the TNA Knockouts Division, where her 279-day reign stood as the longest reign in the title's history until 2019.
 During her time in WWE, she trained at WWE's then-developmental territory, Florida Championship Wrestling (FCW), and served as the final general manager of the now-defunct ECW brand.
-She's has worked National Wrestling Alliance (NWA) from 2021 up until her retirement on November 10, 2022.
+She worked in National Wrestling Alliance (NWA) from 2021 up until her retirement on November 10, 2022.